 Combine 2 teaspoons tea tree oil and 2 cups water in a spray bottle, shake to blend, and spray on problem areas.
 Do not rinse.
 Makes about 2 cups and lasts indefinitely.

-Grapefruit seed extract is also expensive, yet effective, but unlike tea tree oil, it is odorless.
-Create a spray by combining 20 drops grapefruit seed extract with 2 cups water in a spray bottle, shake to blend, and spray on problem areas and do not rinse.
-It makes about 2 cups, and lasts indefinitely.
+Grapefruit seed extract is also expensive yet effective, but unlike tea tree oil, it is odorless.
+Use similarly to tea tree oil: Create a spray by combining 20 drops grapefruit seed extract with 2 cups water in a spray bottle, shake to blend, and spray on problem areas and do not rinse.
+This makes about 2 cups, and lasts indefinitely.

+Use vinegar as a laundry pretreatment.
 For light stains, dilute the vinegar with an equal amount of water.
 You can also prevent mildew from forming on the bottoms of rugs and carpeting by misting the backs with full-strength white vinegar from a spray bottle.

 Just because your plastic shower curtain or liner gets dirty or mildewed doesn't mean you have to throw it away.
 Try cleaning it in your washing machine with two bath towels on the gentle setting, adding 1/2 cup baking soda to your detergent during the wash cycle and 1/2 cup vinegar during the rinse cycle.
 Then let it drip-dry.